KyleTryon/sentry-alert-tx-1/AlertTX-1/docs/UI_FRAMEWORK_OVERVIEW.md

 - Button C (GPIO2): Select/Enter
 - Long press any button (1500 ms): Back (pop screen)

+### Input routing (centralized)

+- Input is routed by a shared Input Router, not by individual screens.
+- Behavior is consistent across all screens:
+  - Long-press on any button triggers Back (pop screen) with debounce.
+  - Select (C) is recognized on release as a short click (prevents accidental select after long-press).
+  - Holding A/B auto-repeats navigation/movement after a short delay.
+  - Menus auto-select the first item by default.

 ## Common tasks

 - Switch theme at runtime: